You qualify for hospice care if you have Medicare Part A (Hospital Insurance) and meet all of these conditions:

 - You pay nothing for hospice care.

-- You may pay 5% of the for inpatient respite care.
+- You may pay 5% of the Medicare-Approved Amount for inpatient respite care.
 Your copay can’t exceed the inpatient hospital deductible for the year.

 Depending on your terminal illness and related conditions, your hospice team will create a plan of care that can include any or all of these services: